 Lyme Disease Information

-I was diagnosed with Lyme Disease and am currently in my forth year of treatment.
+I was diagnosed with Lyme Disease and am currently in treatment.
 My goal is to bring awareness about this debilitating disease.

 Facts from ILADS (International Lyme and Associated Diseases Society)